PeernetOfficial/core/README.md

 # Peernet Core

 The core library which is needed for any Peernet application.
 It provides connectivity to the network and all basic functions.
 For details about Peernet see https://peernet.org/.
-For the current technical roadmap and upcoming releases see the [Talk forum](https://talk.peernet.org/discussion/10/technical-roadmap).

-Current version: Alpha 3
+Current version: Alpha 4

-Current development status: Initial connectivity works.
-DHT functionality is in development.
+Current development status: The last remaining features (file transfer, blockchain exchange, search) are in development and will be finished in the upcoming MVP (beta 1).
+ETA early November 2021.

 ## Use